Forgot password

 The Definitive Skyrim House Guide: How to Buy and Build Houses

-Our definitive guide to all things real-estate in Skyrim tells you how to buy houses and build welcoming homes.
+Our definitive guide to all things real estate in Skyrim tells you how to buy and build welcoming homes.

-It will take a little while, but when you learn how to buy and build houses in Skyrim, you’ll not only have a place to rest your head, but you’ll also have somewhere to store or display all the books, armor, and weapons you’ve collected.
-With some, such as homes added through DLC or the Creation Club, you’ll gain access to unique features that can open up new possibilities like farming.
+When you learn how to buy and build houses in Skyrim, you’ll not only have a place to rest your head but also somewhere to store or display all the gear you’ve collected.
+Here are all the houses up for sale, how to buy a house, or even how to build one.

 Recommended Videos

-Our definitive Skyrim house guide tells you everything you need to know about how to buy a house and how to build a home.
-It also covers the different types of properties and plots of land that you can own, how much certain abodes will set you back, and which quests (if applicable) are required to unlock them.
+Our definitive Skyrim house guide tells you everything you need to know about how to buy or build a home.
+It also covers the different types of properties and plots of land that you can own, how much certain abodes will cost, and which quests (if applicable) are required to unlock them.

 How to Buy a House in the Cities of Skyrim